cloudant/sync-android/doc/migration.md

 * Situations which are hard to anticipate and/or recover from.
 This covers events like out of memory or out of disk space.

+## Changes to Replication Policies

+The `IntervalTimerReplicationPolicyManager` was moved into the `cloudant-sync-datastore-javase` module since it was not suitable for running on Android anyway.